This article was updated on July 18, 2018.

 5. Clearly Define an Employee's Role

-Employee engagement expert Ruth Ross writes in a article for Forbes that managers must "make sure to connect the dots between their organization's strategy, goals, mission and the work that each employee does, so everyone feels aligned with where the organization is headed and clear on how they fit in to the big picture."
+Employee engagement expert Ruth Ross writes in Forbes that managers must "make sure to connect the dots between their organization's strategy, goals, mission and the work that each employee does, so everyone feels aligned with where the organization is headed and clear on how they fit in to the big picture."
 Therefore, explaining the "why" to disengaged employees is crucial.

 Smart data and strong communication (especially listening) will be key in transforming employee disengagement into re-engagement.
 Although the investment of organizational time and money may be significant, the costs of allowing disengaged employees to undermine your organizational culture and inhibit productivity are far higher.